alimturkmen/bb-norm/README.md

  - Create a directory called ```predictions``` at location ```../```, which can be accessed like ```../predictions```

-The file placement should be like, and the scripts should called inside the *src* directory.
+The file placement should be like this:

     data/
         BioNLP-OST-2019_BB-norm_dev/